 Which VA Benefits Will My Caregiver Receive?

 Caregivers of eligible veterans can receive compensation in the form of:

 - Health insurance

 - Monthly stipend

 - Travel and lodging expenses

-- VA Caregiver training
+- VA caregiver training

+The amount caregivers are paid can change from year to year.
 The Department of Veterans Affairs will have more information on specific stipend amounts and other information.